 Coronavirus disease (COVID-19) is caused by a new strain of Coronavirus (SARS-CoV-2) discovered in 2019 and not previously identified in humans.
 Common symptoms include fever, cough, and shortness of breath.
 On March 11, the World Health Organization (WHO) announced the current COVID-19 outbreak as a pandemic.
-Currently there are more than 12,500,000 confirmed cases globally (data from July 9, 2020) with the numbers increasing rapidly every day.
+Currently there are more than 22,200,000 confirmed cases globally (data from August 18, 2020).

 According to WHO, pregnant women do not appear to be at higher risk of severe disease.
 Furthermore, WHO reports that currently there is no known difference between the clinical manifestations of COVID-19 in pregnant and non-pregnant women of reproductive age.
 Nevertheless, the available data on the exact effects of COVID-19 on fertility and pregnancy is scarce.

 Here we have gathered important resources, guidance and advice statements from international organizations and societies related to COVID-19, fertility and pregnancy.
 We are working on updating the information below as soon as new guidelines become available.